Threadstone-Wiki/Threadstone-Wiki/pages/chunk/async-chunk-loading.md

 One can create a lag spike during the block event phase, by activating a piston, and letting the piston activate an [update multiplier chain](../update-multiplier.md#lag-spikes).

 # Using Chunk Swaps for Falling Block Swaps
+Chunk Swaps can be used to replace gravity affected blocks by a different blocks on an async thread, and in this way they can be used for [falling block swaps without async lines](../falling-block/falling-block-swaps.md#old-coolmann-method).